Londrangar Cliffs Hike

 Pufurbjard Bird Cliffs

 Once we were done admiring the two rock towers from up close, we kept walking past them along the coast.
-We reached the Pufurbjar Cliffs which are home to many bird colonies.
+We reached the Pufurbjard Cliffs which are home to many bird colonies.
 This is the only “difficult” part of the hike as you have to go up a steep hill to reach a viewpoint.
 However, the small effort is worth it to get these magnificent views.

 We stayed some time here admiring the view and relaxing before going back the same way we had arrived to return to our car.